What is WAMIA?

 Ms Lay was reappointed to the Board for a further two-year term in June 2022, as a representative of producers of meat.
 Ms Lay is currently a business partner at Coolindown Farms, a family-owned mixed sheep and grain enterprise near Esperance.
 She is the Co-Founder and current secretary of Esperance Zone Innovation (EZI) Group Inc and has worked in the Agricultural Industry since 1994.
 Ms Lay holds a double Diploma in Business Studies and Agriculture as well as completing the full Australian Institute of Company Directors Course in 2020.
 In 2019 Ms Lay won the WA Agrifutures Rural Women’s Award for her pilot project looking at GPS tracking of lambing ewes for animal welfare and production outcomes.

 Dr Kelly Pearce was reappointed to the Board for an additional three-year term in May 2022, representing the producers of meat.
-She previously held the position of Deputy Chair until May 2022.
-Dr Pearce is a grain and prime lamb producer based in Yealering.
-She has an eighteen-year career in Agricultural Research and continues to coordinate several regional science and innovation projects.
-Dr Pearce is currently Acting Executive Officer of The Facey Group based at Wickepin.
+She previously held the position of Deputy Chair until May 2022.Dr Pearce is a grain and prime lamb producer based in Yealering.
+She has a twenty four-year career in Agricultural Research and continues to coordinate several regional science and innovation projects.

 For further information contact WAMIA.